Industry News

 Centralise content and versions

-Smartevo helps teams centralise all their content, briefs, approvals and comments in one space.
+Smartevo helps teams centralise all their content, briefs, approvals and comments in a single space.

 This centralisation makes it easier to identify content to recycle and avoids wasting time searching for older versions or already produced assets.

-Teams can therefore more easily find their case studies, blog posts or relevant content.
-They also have a clear, easily usable library.
+Teams can therefore find their case studies, blog posts or relevant content more easily.
+They thus have a clear library that is easy to use.

-Smartevo makes it easier to organise content repurposing across several formats and several channels.
+Smartevo makes it easier to organise content adaptations across multiple formats and channels.

-Teams can plan upcoming publications, track approvals, assign tasks and structure the different stages of distribution.
+Teams can plan future publications, track approvals, assign tasks and structure the different stages of distribution.

-This organisation makes it easier to manage campaigns and reduce hidden costs linked to back-and-forth and oversights.
+This organisation makes it easier to manage campaigns and reduce the hidden costs linked to back-and-forths and oversights.
 It also helps better manage content types, approvals and future updates.

 The example of a more sustainable approach to content

 With Smartevo, businesses no longer produce only one-off content.
-They put in place a more sustainable approach where each piece of content can be enriched, repurposed, updated and reused over time.
+They put in place a more sustainable approach where every piece of content can be enriched, repurposed, updated and reused over time.

-This approach helps teams save time, improve their organic search rankings and do better with less.
-Smartevo thus helps businesses move away from a disorganised content factory mindset to build a more effective content marketing strategy.
+This approach helps teams save time, improve their search engine optimisation and do better with less.
+Smartevo thus helps businesses move away from a disorganised content factory model to build a more effective content marketing strategy.

-Content recycling becomes indispensable for businesses that want to produce more efficiently without increasing their resources.
+Content recycling is becoming essential for businesses that want to produce more efficiently without increasing their resources.
 By reusing existing content, marketing teams save time, reduce costs and improve the overall performance of their content strategy.

 Finally focus on what is important.